marmelab/react-admin/docs/Theming.md

 ## Writing a Custom Theme

-MUI theming also allows to change the default palette, typography, colors, etc. This is very useful to change the react-admin style to match the branding of your commpany.
+MUI theming also allows to change the default palette, typography, colors, etc. This is very useful to change the react-admin style to match the branding of your company.

 For instance, here is how to override the default react-admin colors and fonts: